caltechlibrary/cell-atlas/sections/8-5-monoderm-sporulation.md

 videoAlt: 8_5.png
 collector: Elitza Tocheva
 subsections: ['sporulation-septum-formation']
+description: Bacteria like Bacillus subtilis can make specialized dormant cells called spores that are highly resistant to acid, heat and dehydration
 ---

 The strategies we just discussed can help your cell deal with lean times.
 But what if things get *really* bad?
 Maybe you need to build your cell a survivalist bunker.
 Some species of bacteria do just this, using a modified cell division program to create a special reinforced daughter cell called a **spore**.
 Spores are extremely resistant to dehydration, acid, heat and other dangers.
 They are a purely dormant cell form, neither growing nor dividing, but simply waiting for improved conditions.